 Book a Stay

-To learn more about the winners of the first edition of The Hari Art Prize, click here to find out who they are!
+To learn more about the winners of the second edition of The Hari Art Prize, click here to find out who they are!

 Winning Artists